symfony/symfony-docs/key-management.rst

                     connection: 'doctrine.dbal.default_connection'
                     table: 'key_management_data_keys'
                     # seconds after which the current data key of a scope is
-                    # retired in favour of a fresh one; null keeps it in use
+                    # retired in favour of a fresh one; the default of 30 days
+                    # keeps what one key seals under the collision bound of the
+                    # random 96-bit IV each payload carries
-                    max_age: null
+                    max_age: 2592000

     .. code-block:: php